stfxecutables/df-analyze/README.md

 these classes from the categorical variable (e.g. replace with NaN, or a single "other" class).

-We do this in `df-analyze` automatically for any class in a categorical variable with less than 20 samples.
+In `df-analyze`, we **automatically deflate categorical variables based on a threshold of 20 samples**, i.e. classes with less than 20 samples are remapped to the "NaN" class.
 This is probably not agressive enough for most datasets, and, for some features and smaller datasets, perhaps overly agressive.
 However, if later feature selection is used, this selection is done on the one-hot encoded data, and so useless classes will be excluded in a more principled way there.
 The choice of 20 is thus somewhat conservative in the sense of not prematurely eliminating information, most of the time.

 ##### Categorical Target Deflation